asuiu/example-oauth2-server/README.md

-# Example for OAuth 2 Server
+# Just a PoC for OAuth2 authentication integration with Zapier.com

 This is an example of OAuth 2 Server.